At a Glance

 ✨Tip Number 1

 Network with professionals in the highways and planning sector.
-Attend local industry events or webinars to meet potential colleagues and employers.
-This can help you gain insights into the role and make valuable connections.
+Attend local industry events or webinars to meet potential colleagues and learn about the latest trends in development control.

 ✨Tip Number 2